This Summer. 25 Years.

 If you need a VAT invoice with your company's name, please purchase a Business Ticket.
 Personal Tickets do not include a company name.
 To assist the registration staff, your conference badge will display the ticket tier and type.

-Prices go up June 15th.
+Prices go up 15 June.
 Late bird tickets are 50% more expensive.
 Don't wait — tickets are limited and the conference sells out every year.

 If you're a student or an educator working in schools or universities, this ticket is for you.
 We offer subsidised pricing so students and educators can join in and be part of the conference!